 Kellogg Community College is governed by a publicly elected Board of Trustees and operated by an administrative team that includes the executive leadership of KCC’s president and vice presidents.
-For a full list of KCC’s administrative staff, view the latest Administrative Organizational Chart (PDF).
+For a full list of KCC’s administrative staff, view the latest Administrative Organization Chart.

 Vice President, Student and Community Services